AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ### The Schulte table

 ![The game table](assets/images/screenshot-game-table.png)

-The player name is shown on top, and just below it are the current date, and the timer.
+The player's name is shown on top, and just below it are the current date, and the timer.

 * The buttons